KhronosGroup/VK-GL-CTS/external/openglcts/README.md

 - 2.0 - Alexander Galazin 2016/09/23

   Moved the contents to README.md.
-  Updated to refect new CTS structure and build instructions.
+  Updated to reflect new CTS structure and build instructions.

+- 2.1 - Alexander Galazin 2016/12/15

+  Updates in preparation for the new release.
+  Document restructuring, more detailed process of creating a submission package.
+  Incorporated OpenGL/CTS issue 39 and 40 in the Passing Criteria.